 Frequently Asked Questions

-How many students do you accept each year?
+How many students do you accept each cohort?

-The number of students we accept varies each year.
-As a cohort program, we typically accept between 20-30 students a year.
+The number of students we accept varies each cohort.
+We accept between 20-30 students a cohort.

 My undergraduate degree is not in psychology.
 Could I still be accepted into the program?

 Yes.
 As a professional studies program, we do not require applicants to have a background in Psychology.

 Our courses are not fully online.
 All of the courses in the program are hybrid or blended learning courses.
 Each course meets in person every other week.
 On alternate weeks, students will view pre-recorded online lectures or participate in individual or group activities on their own time.

 Do you have classes at night or on weekends?